Number : Season 12, serial 3 of 4.

 Whats bad : Mainly SFX, Davros’ mask looks a little too rubbery now and the Dalek embryo’s look like something – coughed up from a lung infection!

-Review With Spoilers : Another gem, with the 3rd serial of season 12.
+Review With Spoilers : Another gem, with the third serial of season 12.
 A gem because – it takes the Daleks and does something fresh with them.
 By giving the viewer an interesting origin story – introduction of their creator; Davros.

 There is alot of good ideas going on here, from a concept angle.
 For instance, we get to see the last painful days of the civil war on Skaro.
 Where both Kaleds and Thals, are fighting; with only basic technology left – to wage war.
-Due to all other resources having been used up over 100’s of years of stalemate and dwindling resource.
+Due to all other resources, having been used-up over 100’s of years – of devastation and stalemate.

-Baker’s Doctor finally gets to lock horns with the creator of the Daleks; Davros – after years of battling his Dalek creations.
-Their shared verbal sparring, is by far the most interesting spectacle here.
+Baker’s Doctor finally gets to lock horns, with the creator of the Daleks; Davros.
+After years of battling his Dalek creations, their shared verbal sparring – is by far the most interesting spectacle here.
 In part due to the hatred but begrudging respect, each hold – for the other.

-That is, apart from Baker’s excellent moral searching, “Do I have the right?” speech.
+Also featuring as a standout moment, is Baker’s excellent moral searching, “Do I have the right?” speech.
 As the Doctor stands, with two paired detonator wires; ready to blow up the Dalek embryo chamber and kill them all – before they even begin.

 “Do I have the right?
 Simply touch one wire against the other, and that’s it.
 The Daleks cease to exist.
 Hundreds of millions of people, thousands of generations can live without fear, in peace…… and never even know the word ‘Dalek’ ” The Doctor